I require long-term photography (for a worksite). I’ll be using an Android mobile phone (and power-bank or solar).

 - Open Camera

-I use Open Camera which was really stable, has a simple timer feature and can set the focus.
+Open Camera is really stable, has a simple timer feature and can set the focus.
 The timer is a countdown timer, so unfortunately images are 10s + photo time, which can vary.
 It has no scheduling or upload features.

 Timelapse 24/7 was a bit buggy on my phone.
 It has better battery life, so would be good for 1 photo/min arrangement.